seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 # Week 0

-This week I need to install certian sof
+This week I was briefed about the porjcet and how we are going to be helping children and teens for their upper limb rehibilitation.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MjI3NTY4MTQsLTMzMjQ1NTM2M119
+eyJoaXN0b3J5IjpbLTgyNTAyNzY1OCwtMzMyNDU1MzYzXX0=
 -->